The West Wing

-A stage version of the season three episode "Hartsfield's Landing", "A West Wing Special to Benefit When We All Vote", premiered on HBO Max in October 2020, featuring the entire surviving original main cast along with key recurring cast in their original roles.

 Cast and characters

 The West Wing employed a broad ensemble cast to portray the many positions involved in the daily work of the Executive Branch of the federal government.
 The president, the first lady, and the president's senior staff and advisers form the core cast.
 Numerous secondary characters, appearing intermittently, complement storylines that generally revolve around this core group.